All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Fat Bastard: Fukuro pretty much looks like a big walking, talking pouch and is an assassin working under the corrupt World Government.
 This is later downplayed after he, along with the rest of CP9, becomes more of an Anti-Villain.

 - Gonk: He has inhuman body proportions and face.

-- Good Old Fisticuffs: Fukuro uses a variant of Shigan called Jugon (Stern Beast), which is basically a bullet-speed punch.
+- Good Old Fisticuffs: Fukuro uses a variant of the Finger Pistol called Solid Beast (Jugon), which is basically a bullet-speed punch.